top of page

 Ericksonian hypnosis can be used with various other techniques to help you process the reality of your loss.
 It can be a complementary approach that can be integrated into a broader grief therapy plan tailored to your unique needs.

 Grief is a highly personal experience, and what works for one person may not work for another, so therapy will be customized for your situation and needs.
 I have seen hypnosis help people become calmer, less trapped in ruminating about their losses, and help to restore normal functioning.
 I'd love to help you with your grief using hypnosis and other techniques.
-Please call if you're interested in learning more: 661-233-6771.
+Please call if you're interested in learning more about hypnotherapy for grief: 661-233-6771.

 Recent Posts